 Pregnancy cravings aren’t just pickles and ice cream.
 From salty to sweet, there is no telling what a pregnant woman is going to NEED to eat at any given moment.

-Instead of a box of chocolates this Mother’s Day, dip some Joolies medjool dates in some dark chocolate for an indulgent treat that gives mama a nutritional boost that her body needs.
+Instead of a box of chocolates this Mother’s Day, dip some Joolies organic medjool dates in some dark chocolate or make other medjool date recipes for indulgent treats that gives moms-to-be a nutritional boost.

 Dates-The Perfect Mother’s Day Treat